elasticpath/d2c-starter-kit/README.md

 Add `NEXT_PUBLIC_STRIPE_ACCOUNT_ID` and `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY` value in your environment file.
 Make sure you use Stripe connect account to use EP Payment.

 - NEXT_PUBLIC_STRIPE_ACCOUNT_ID
   - You will able to see account id in your Stripe profile.
-Go to https://dashboard.stripe.com/settings/user and under the Account section you will able to see your account id.
+Go to https://dashboard.stripe.com/settings/account and you will able to see your account id.
 - NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY
   - Please contact Elastic Path Customer Service team to get the publishable key.